Merritt-Woodwork/merrittwoodwork.com/src/_staff/chad-emmerich.md

 draft: false
 title: Director of Human Resources
 quote: >-
-  “At Merritt, I value the opportunity to make an impact on results and have been able to positively do so by using my HR experience and entrepreneurial spirit to guide our team to success.”
+  At Merritt, I value the opportunity to make an impact on results and have been able to positively do so by using my HR experience and entrepreneurial spirit to guide our team to success.
 details: >-
   A member of the Merritt team since 2017, Chad Emmerich serves as Director of Human Resources where he is responsible for overseeing the strategic and